x4dqn/Open3Dmap/README.md

 - ARCore team for the excellent tracking capabilities
 - INRIA team for their work on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)
-- ArturBrussee for the incredible [Brush](https://github.com/ArthurBrussee/brush)
+- ArthurBrussee for the incredible [Brush](https://github.com/ArthurBrussee/brush)
 - All contributors and users of the project